Our Mission

 To provide the skills and processes necessary to ensure First Nation communities and Indigenous organizations can efficiently and effectively plan, procure, own and manage infrastructure assets on their lands.

-The First Nations Infrastructure Institute (FNII) will be an opt-in organization following the lead of its predecessors
+The First Nations Infrastructure Institute (FNII) an opt-in organization following the lead of its predecessors

-FNII will be established through amendments to the First Nations Fiscal Management Act (FMA).
-The organization builds on the success of its sister institutions the First Nations Financial Management Board, the First Nations Finance Authority and the First Nations Tax Commission who provide services and expertise to over 300 First Nations across Canada.
+FNII has been established through amendments to the First Nations Fiscal Management Act (FMA).
+The organization builds on the success of its sister institutions the First Nations Financial Management Board, the First Nations Finance Authority and the First Nations Tax Commission which provide services and expertise to over 300 First Nations across Canada.

 Our Approach

-- Legislation backed.
-Establishing FNII through legislation will create alignment with First Nations Management Act (FMA) public finance tools.
+• Legislation backed.
+Establishing FNII through legislation has created alignment with First Nations Management Act (FMA) public finance tools.

-- Centre of excellence.
-A national centre of excellence for infrastructure that will work with, and transfer knowledge to, First Nations and Indigenous organizations
+• Centre of excellence.
+A national centre of excellence for infrastructure that will works with, and transfers knowledge to, First Nations and Indigenous organizations

 Why a First Nations Infrastructure Institute?